01abhishek10/Car-price-prediction-ML-Project-/README.md

 # ML-projects
-Price prediction of used cars
-This is a simple ML project that predicts the price of used cars.
+Price prediction of used cars, a simple ML project that predicts the price of used cars